Refining BlueBox for Reliability and Scalability

 Control multiple locker sets at once with a single unlock action

-To support on-site operations as the system scaled, we introduced staff-level access that enabled building management to resolve issues directly at the locker without relying on physical keys or remote support
+To support on-site operations as the system scaled, we introduced the Staff Control Panel, giving building managers secure on-site access to manage lockers without relying on physical keys or remote support.

 Providing secure on-site actions at the locker